ViaVersionMCP/ViaMCP-Reborn/README.md

 # 1.7.x Protocols
 Yes, i know they are not working right now, do not make a pull request to remove them, as i am not going to remove them.

+# Small note about version
+If you are using 1.8.x as a client base, use viamcp src folder If you are using 1.12.2 as a client base, use viamcp1_12 src folder

 # Installation
 You will need to add some lines of code before you can use ViaMCP